-Report Sheets are due at the NEXT lab meeting the student attends, and they must be submitted at the START of that lab session or by a set deadline in the event of an online lab.
+Report Sheets are due at the NEXT lab meeting the student attends, and they must be submitted at the START of that lab session.

-An immediate late penalty of 10 points will be assessed for Report Sheets not submitted in a timely manner.
+An immediate late penalty of 10 points will be assessed for Report Sheets not submitted to the lab instructor at the START of the lab session.
 An additional 10 point late penalty will be assessed EACH business day after the due date, so that Report Sheets which are a full week late are worth ZERO points.

 As described in the "Remedies" document, the Report Sheets MUST be written in blue or black ink.
-Your lab instructor MUST look over your data/observations and sign your Lab Notebook pages before
+Your lab instructor MUST look over your data/observations and sign your Lab Notebook pages before you leave the lab.